richardx14/awsSysOpsCribSheet/Chapter 9: Monitoring and Metrics.md

 Degraded and Severely Degraded performance means that the EBS Volume Status Check is in a Warning state and there is some I/ O. Stalled or Not Available means that the EBS Volume is in the Impaired state, and there is no I/ O.

-## Variations

-By default, basic monitoring is enabled when you create a launch configuration using the AWS Management Console, and detailed monitoring is enabled when you create a launch configuration using the AWS CLI or an API.

-Amazon Route 53 sends metrics to CloudWatch.
-CloudWatch provides detailed monitoring of Amazon Route 53 by default.
-Amazon Route 53 sends one-minute metrics to CloudWatch.

-Amazon Relational Database Service sends metrics to CloudWatch for each active database instance every minute.
-Detailed monitoring is enabled by default.

 ## Logs, Filters, Dashboards

 CloudWatch Logs can ingest, aggregate and monitor any text based common log data or JSON-formatted logs.